Nbobertz/lcproblems_solutions/Readme.txt

 08/29/24: Got stumped on a list-transversal question.
 Feel stupid that I had to look up Neetcode.

 09/02/24: It's labor day!

+09/05/24: Started just throwing all problems in the dir 'restofLeetcode'